 Diversity and Inclusion

 At Kaiser Permanente, we value the collaboration and respect between individuals that make us stronger, and we cherish the differences that make us richer.
 Diversity, inclusion, and culturally competent medical care are defining characteristics of Kaiser Permanente’s past, present, and future.
-Our Diversity and Inclusion Committee is dedicated in recruiting, developing, and retaining emergency medicine residents who are committed to eagerly serving our diverse patient population of Southern California.
+Our Diversity and Inclusion Committee is dedicated in recruiting, developing, and retaining emergency medicine residents who are committed to eagerly serving our diverse patient population of Northern California.

 We are accomplishing this by: